 There are ferries that do go directly from Williamsburg to different points of Manhattan.
 The neighborhood is also very bike-friendly with dedicated bike "greenways" along Kent and bike lanes elsewhere.

 The neighborhood's close proximity to the Williamsburg Bridge also makes a biking commute into the city very convenient.

 |Buses||B13, B24, B43, B44, B46, B48, B54, B59, B60, B61|

 Average Rent Prices

 Williamsburg is not even a good deal for many Manhattanites at this point.
-Despite this fact, inventory does not hang around for very long in the area.
 Note that true lofts are extremely rare in Williamsburg these days.